Economic and Political Overview

 Executive Power

-The President of Rwanda is the head of state, and the Prime Minister is the head of government.
-The Prime Minister and the Council of Ministers exercise the executive power.
-The President is elected by popular vote for a seven-year term, which can be renewed indefinetly, and appoints the Prime Minister and all other members of Cabinet.
+The President of Rwanda is the head of state, while the Prime Minister serves as the head of government.
+Executive power is exercised by the Prime Minister and the Council of Ministers, under the authority of the President.
+The President is elected by popular vote.
+Under the 2015 constitutional reform, presidential terms are now five years (after a transitional seven-year term) and are renewable.
+The President appoints the Prime Minister as well as all other members of the Cabinet.

 Legislative Power

-Legislative power in Rwanda vests in Parliament, which consists of two chambers: Chamber of Deputies, whose 80 members are elected every 5 years; and the Senate, whose 26 members are elected or appointed for a mandate of 8 years (art.
-64 of the Rwandan Constitution).
-Out of the 26 members of Senate, 12 elected by provincial councils, 8 are appointed by the President to ensure the representation of historically marginalised communities, 4 are appointed by the National Consultative Forum of Political Organisations, and 2 are elected by the staff of two universities (a public institution and a private one).
+Legislative power in Rwanda is vested in Parliament, which is composed of two chambers: the Chamber of Deputies and the Senate.
+The Chamber of Deputies has 80 members elected every five years.
+The Senate consists of 26 members who serve eight-year terms (Article 64 of the Rwandan Constitution).
+Of the 26 senators, 12 are elected by local government entities, 8 are appointed by the President to ensure the representation of historically marginalised groups, 4 are designated by the National Consultative Forum of Political Organisations, and 2 are elected by academic staff from one public and one private university.

 Indicator of Freedom of the Press